pa2si/portfolio-projects/README.md

-v 0.1.31
+v 0.1.32

 new:

-- margins for icons in mobile menu
+- hero bg image is now from xl on fixed
-- hero bg not removed fixed attachment
+- retexted the reasonsData

   what's done: